IGNF/Borea/docs/functions/Image_to_world.md

 4. type_z_data: type of z you want in output 'altitude', 'height'
 5. type_z_shot: type of z there are in shot's position 'altitude' or 'height'.

-The Camera object is the camera used for acquisition, defined by a name, its ppax, ppay and focal.
+The Camera object is the camera used for acquisition, defined by a name, its ppax, ppay, focal and width and height of the image in pixel.

 The dtm allows a first estimate z terrain, and converts the data they have linear alteration.